 Should a registrant need to cancel after the deadline, tuition (minus a $50 handling fee) will be refunded if written notification is received by June 1, 2014.
 After that date, no refund will be tendered.
 Checks should be made payable to DePauw University.

-ON-CAMPUS OPTION: Students are required to stay in campus residence halls and eat their meals in the dining area while attending the workshop.
+Theatre Arts at DePauw is a residential program.
+Students are required to stay in campus residence halls and eat their meals in the dining area while attending the workshop.
 Male and female students will be housed separately within the residence halls.
 Trained counselors will supervise all residence halls and chaperone students during their week at DePauw.
 If the applicant is accepted, a list of suggested personal items to bring will be sent in the confirmation package.